tomfran/typo/README.md

 ### 2.1 Header autonumbering

-You can add auto-numbering to the pages by setting the following parameter in the header of your md files.
-The numbering is currently supported to level 3 subheadings.
+You can add auto-numbering to the pages by setting the following parameter in the header of your MD files.
+The numbering is currently supported by level 3 subheadings.

 ```
 autonumber: true